ocsf/ocsf-docs/Articles/Defining and Using Observables.md

 For more, see [Populating The Value Field](#populating-the-value-field).

 #### Definition Nuance: Event Class Observables Are Not Supported
 Defining an event class as an observable is not supported.
 This would be essentially redundant with the `type_uid` field, which already uniquely identifies an OCSF event's event class.
 In other words, a query for an event class's observable ID might as well query for event classes `type_uid`.
-Further, the OCSF community is trying to move away from observables by object, which this would be similar to, since these do no populate the `observable` object's `value` field.
+Further, the OCSF community is trying to move away from observables by object, which this would be similar to, since these do not populate the `observable` object's `value` field.

-The only thing this sort of definition would enable would be to detect events that are in event class inheritance subtree at a finer grain than categories; a fairly esoteric use-case.
+The only thing this sort of definition would enable would be to detect events that are in an event class inheritance subtree at a finer grain than categories; a fairly esoteric use-case.

 ## Using Observables
 Observables can be generated automatically, though of course can also be created manually.
 Creating observables automatically requires walking an event's structure along with a compiled schema, looking for observable definitions at each level of the structure, as well at each leaf (each primitive value).